JetBrains/teamcity-documentation/topics/integrating-teamcity-with-vcs-hosting-services.md

 * [GitLab CE/EE](https://about.gitlab.com/install/ce-or-ee/)
 * [Azure DevOps Services](https://azure.microsoft.com/ru-ru/services/devops/)

-Once created, such a connection can serve as a base for different kind of operations: creating projects from URL, creating VCS roots, integrating with issue trackers, and authenticating users in TeamCity using their external profiles.
+Once created, such a connection can serve as a base for different operations: creating projects from URL, creating VCS roots, integrating with issue trackers, and authenticating users in TeamCity using their external profiles.

 >In TeamCity Cloud, connections to GitHub.com, GitLab.com, and Bitbucket Cloud are already predefined in the Root project's settings, which makes them available in all the other projects.
 >